costrouc/moa-grammar/docs/questions.md

 # Questions

- - several of the example files including `test_files/moa/lu.moa` have types not specified in the moa language `int` and for loops how does this fit into the MOA language / compiler optimizations / reducibility?
+ - several of the example files including `test_files/moa/lu.moa` have types not specified in the MOA language `int` and `for loops` how does this fit into the MOA language / compiler optimizations / reducibility?

- - matrix multiplication is an example of a problem that does not really require coordination.
-However some problems like LU factorication and Gram-Schmidt look in MOA?
-Does it require loops how is that represented?
+ - matrix multiplication is an example of a problem that does not really require sequential execution.
+However some problems do like LU factorication and Gram-Schmidt.
+How does this look in MOA?
+Does it require for loops how is that represented?

  - numpy has a convenient syntax for selecting a subset of element based on a condition for example `A[A > 5] * 6` returns a new array